Arachni/arachni-rpc-pure/README.md

 ## Running the Specs

-In order to run the specs you must first fire up 2 sample servers although they are not part of this project -- as it is only a client implementation.<br/>
+In order to run the specs you must first fire up 2 sample servers although they are not part of this project -- as it is only a client implementation.

 You can find the required servers in the [Arachni-RPC EM](https://github.com/Arachni/arachni-rpc-em) project.

 From inside the Arachni-RPC EM directory run: